 Our audit procedures included assessment of the Group's accounting policies in respect of revenue recognition to ensure that they appropriately reflected the requirements of PFRSs.
 Evaluation of relevant IT systems and the design and operating effectiveness of controls over the recording of revenue transactions was also conducted.
 In doing so, we have involved our IT specialists to assist in the audit of automated controls across different IT applications.
 Our substantive procedures included testing of revenues earned close to year-end, testing of subsequent invoices relating to the accrued revenues recorded and testing of credit and debit memos issued close to year-end to confirm that all services had been performed at the point at which revenue is recognized.
 Furthermore, we performed examination of selected individual transactions' supporting documentation to test the existence and accuracy of revenue transactions and to verify whether the revenue recognition practices adopted complied with the stated accounting policies.
 A detailed movement analysis of revenues earned for each of the Group's revenue streams was also performed to determine any significant fluctuation on the account.
 We also evaluated the adequacy of the disclosures in respect of revenue recognition in the consolidated financial statements.

-Port Concession Rights - net (P14,674,438 - amount in thousands) Refer to Note 11 to the consolidated financial statements
+Hedging of a Highly Probable Forecast Transactions using a Non-derivative Instrument (Hedging reserve - P415,402 - amount in thousands) Refer to Note 16 to the consolidated financial statements.

 The risk